Abdul-Rahman al-Sa'di

 Sheikh Abdul Rahman bin Nasser Al-Saadi (الشيخ عبد الرحمن بن ناصر السعدي), also known as al-Siʿdī (1889–1957), was an Islamic Scholar from Saudi Arabia.
 He was a teacher and an author in Unaizah, Saudi Arabia.
-He authored more than 40 books in several different fields including tafsir, fiqh, and 'aqidah. al-Sa'di was an influential figure in the field of tafsir and his book of tafsir entitled Taysir al-Kareem al-Rahman has been described as arguably one of the most popular tafsirs written by modern Salafi scholars.
+He authored more than 40 books in several different fields including tafsir, fiqh, and 'aqida. al-Sa'di was an influential figure in the field of tafsir and his book of tafsir entitled Taysir al-Kareem al-Rahman has been described as arguably one of the most popular tafsirs written by modern Salafi scholars.
 He served as the Imam and Khatib for the largest jami' mosque and director of the religious training school, al-Ma'had al-'Ilmi, of Unayzah.

 Early life

 Al-Sa'di was born in the city of Unayzah, al-Qassim, Saudi Arabia on 7 September 1889.
 His father, Nasir al-Sa'di, was an imam and preacher in a mosque in the Unayzah.
 His mother, Fatimah bint Abdullah al-'Uthaymeen, died when he was four years old, and his father died when he was seven.
 He was initially cared for by his father's second wife and was later transferred to the guardianship of his oldest brother, Hamad ibn Nasir al-Sa'di.
 He completed his memorization of the Qur'an by the age of eleven and then pursued religious education from the scholars in his locality.
 In his teenage years, his fellow students began to refer to him for help in their studies.